Genghis-L/genghis-l.github.io/_educations/25s_IR.md

   total: "3.00"
 ---

 This is a graduate-level course at the [Courant Institute of Mathematical Sciences](https://cims.nyu.edu/), NYU.
-By the way, Joan is fantastic.
+By the way, Joan is fantastic and this is a very good course.

 {% include educations/course_information.md %}
 {% include educations/gradebook.md %}